itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 In _just_ the last 7 days, I've gotten these cold-sales-emails:

 1. Kristen has reached out for the 4th time this month to see if I need geofencing.
+She hasn't attempted to explain what it is.
 2. Catherine has reaching out a 2nd time to see if I need help with bottlenecks, to turn time into dollars.
 3. Jack has reached out for the 4th time and wants to make my email marketing dreams come true.
 4. Nancy reached out on Friday because I'm leaving a huge opportunity on the table with my website.
+What it is, or which website, who can guess?
 I expect her follow up this coming Friday.
 5. John reached out for the 4th time to schedule a meeting to tell me about his Software QA/Testing services.
 He started a 2nd thread this time just in case the first one got lost.